mohan-1-9-9-6/mohan-1-9-9-6/README.md

 You can click the Preview link to take a look at your changes.
 --->
-I am HR in Netradyne Technology- AI Fleet Based Management company We have multiple openings, Share your resume if you are intrested.
+I am HR in Netradyne Technology- AI Fleet Based Management company We have multiple openings, Share your resume to **mohan.t@netradyne.com** if you are intrested.